 The next day, the tank platoon did reconnaissance before pulling into the front line.
 They repeated the maneuver and sprayed the area with machine gunfire.
 As they moved forward, members of the 45th Infantry followed the tanks.
 The troops made progress all day long along the left side of the line.
 The major problem the tanks had to deal with was tree stumps which they had to avoid so they would not get hung up on them.
 The stumps also made it hard for the tanks to maneuver.
 Coordinating the attack with the infantry was difficult, so the decision was made to bring in a radio car so that the tanks and infantry could talk with each other.

 On February 4, at 8:30 A.M. five tanks and the radio car arrived.
 The tanks were assigned the numbers 1, 2, 3, 4, 5, so each tank commander knew which tank was receiving an order.
 Each tank also received a walkie-talkie, as well as the radio car and infantry commanders.
 This was done so that the crews could coordinate the attack with the infantry and send so that the tanks could be ordered to where they were needed.
 The Japanese were pushed back almost to the cliffs when the attack was halted for the night.
 The attack resumed the next morning and the Japanese were pushed to the cliff line where they hid below the edge of the cliff out of view.
 It was at that time that the tanks were released to return to the 192nd.

 The company took part in the Battle of the Pockets.
 The Japanese had launched an offensive and were pushed back to the original battle line.
 Two pockets of Japanese soldiers were trapped behind the line.
 The tanks were sent into the pockets to wipe them out.
 One platoon of tanks would relieve another platoon.
 The tanks would do this one at a time.
 The tanks used two strategies to do this.
 In the first, the tanks would go over a foxhole.
 Three Filipino soldiers were sitting on the back of the tanks.
 Each man had a bag of hand grenades.
 As the tank was passing over the foxhole, the three soldiers would drop hand grenades into the foxhole.
 The second method was to park a tank over a foxhole.
 The driver would give power to one track which caused the track to drag the other track as it went in a circle until it ground itself into the ground wiping out the Japanese.
 The tankers slept upwind from the tanks so they didn’t have to smell the rotting flesh.

 On April 3, 1942, the Japanese launched an attack supported by artillery and aircraft.
 A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 C Company was pulled out of its position along the west side of the line.
 They were ordered to reinforce the eastern portion of the line.
 Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.
 The tanks were a favorite target of the Japanese receiving fire on trails and while hidden in the jungle where they could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

-At some point, the POWs were organized into detachments of 100 men, marched to the train station at San Fernando, and packed into small wooden boxcars used to haul sugarcane.
+The Japanese ordered the POWs to form detachments of 100 men.
+They were marched to the train station and put into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses and known as “Forty or Eights.”
-Since the detachments were made up of 100 men, the Japanese packed 100 POWs into each car.
-The POWs who died remained standing – since they could not fall to the floors – until the living left the cars at Capas.
+Since the detachments had 100 men in them, the Japanese packed 100 men into each car.
+Those who died remained standing – since they could not fall to the floors – until the living left the cars at Capas.
+From there, the POWs walked the last miles to Camp O’Donnell.

-The POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+Camp O’Donnell was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
-This situation improved when a second faucet was added.
+This was often done so the Japanese could bathe and wanted more water.
 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp and mess kits could not be washed.
+In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
 When the Japanese turned the water off, the POWs had the ability to turn it back on again without the Japanese knowing.

 There was not enough housing for the POWs and most slept under buildings or on the ground.
 The barracks were designed for 40 men but those did sleep in one slept in a barracks it was with as many 80 to 120 men.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.
 When the Archbishop of Manila sent a truckload of medical supplies to the camp, Tsuneyoshi refused to allow the truck into the camp.
-When the Japanese Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
+The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.